delize/delize.github.io/_drafts/2020-11-1-deploying-mdm-to-hundreds-of-devices.markdown

 We had several different workflows for each department and team, pre-installing the necessary software for them ahead of their onboarding (or at least what IT was told about).
 These would be installed after the image was installed on each machine.

 There were a few issues here that came out of this, the largest one was the ability to support macOS images that would become branched due to hardware revisions.
-The other was once the T2 chips were released, we couldn't really use DeployStudio anymore.
+The other was once the T2 chips were released, we couldn't really use DeployStudio anymore, and finally manual builds were just overall time consuming and not worth it in the long run.
+No one should be manually building laptops at this point of device lifecycles (looking at you $currentcompany).

 ### What we used on Windows: